openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ## Pre-Registered Relying Party

-When the RP has pre-registered with the Self-Issued OP using [@!OpenID.Registration] or out-of-band mechanisms, `client_id` MUST equal to the client identifier the RP has obtained from the Self-Issued OP during pre-registration, and `registration` nor `registration_uri` parameters MUST NOT be present in the Self-Issued OP Request.
+When the RP has pre-registered with the Self-Issued OP using [@!OpenID.Registration] or out-of-band mechanisms, `client_id` MUST equal to the client identifier the RP has obtained from the Self-Issued OP during pre-registration, and `client_metadata` nor `client_metadata_uri` parameters MUST NOT be present in the Self-Issued OP Request.
 When the Self-Issued OP Request is signed, the public key for verification MUST be obtained during the pre-registration process.

 The following is a non-normative example of a same-device request when the RP is pre-registered with the Self-Issued OP.
 HTTP 302 redirect request by the RP triggers the User Agent to make an Authentication Request to the Self-Issued OP (with line wraps within values for display purposes only):